alexfacehead/dalle-3-optimization-framework/README.md

 ## Setup the Dependencies and First Build for libvmaf
 0. **Deactivate your current venv** by running `deactivate` if it is still active (as indicated in your terminal with `(venv)` displayed.
 If the command is not recognized; your venv is deactivated or you have not installed venv properly.)

-1. Run `git clone https://github.com/Netflix/vmaf.git` to a directory of your choosing - preferably within your project directory, perhaps within a venv.
+1. Run `git clone https://github.com/Netflix/vmaf.git` to a directory of your choosing - preferableay within your project directory, perhaps within a venv.
 Wherever it is accessible - rememember the path you installed it to.
 2. Navigate to your vmaf directory, and `cd` into it.
 3. cd into `libvmaf` and then build `libvmaf`, which will be explained below.
 4. Install pyenv via [system-package-manager] install pyenv